Alvina-Sheen/Random-Quiz-Generator/README.md

 - 📊 **Score Visualization**
   Real-time graphs show performance after each quiz.

-- 📱 **Responsive UI**
-  Clean and mobile-friendly design for all screen sizes.

 - 🔁 **Replay Option**
-  Restart quizzes with a fresh set of randomized questions.
+  Restart quizzes with a fresh set of randomized questions .

 ---